-Federal Taxation of Corporations.

-Partnerships, Estates and Trusts (3 credits)
+Federal Income Taxation of Corporations and Partnerships; Estate and Gift Excise Tax (3 credits)

-Theory and practice of federal income taxation of corporations, partnerships, estates and trusts.
+Theory and practices of income taxation of corporations and partnerships; excise tax on estates and gifts.
 Prerequisite: TAX650 Federal Taxation of Individuals.

 Tax Factors in Business Decisions (3 credits)